ULHPC/tutorials/python/basics/README.md

 **HINT:** You can find the answer under `tutorials/python/basics/example1/answer/example1.sh.answer`.

-## Compare version of Python
+## Compare versions of Python

 You can switch between several version of Python that are already install on UL HPC iris cluster.
 To list the versions available, you should use this command on a compute node:

 ```
-(iris-001)$> module spider Python
+(iris-001)$> module avail lang/Python
 ```

 **QUESTIONS:**

-* What are the versions of Python available on Iris cluster ?
-On Gaia cluster ?
+* What are the versions of Python available on Iris cluster?
+On Aion cluster?
+To update Iris to the same versions as Aion, you can run `resif-load-swset-devel`.
-* Which toolchains have been used to build them ?
+* Which toolchains have been used to build them?

 Here we will compare the performance of Python 2.7 and Python 3.